2023 Salzburg state election: Background

 Turnout was 65.0%, a record low.

 After the election, the ÖVP's previous coalition, with the Greens and NEOS, failed to regain a majority due to NEOS falling out of parliament.
 Thus, a coalition was formed with the FPÖ.

 Electoral system

 The 36 seats of the Landtag of Salzburg are elected via open list proportional representation in a two-step process.
-The seats are distributed between six multi-member constituencies, representing the six administrative districts of the state: Stadt Salzburg (City of Salzburg), Salzburg-Umgebung (Flachgau), Hallein (Tennengau), Sankt Johann (Pongau), Tamsweg (Lungau) and Zell am See (Pinzgau).
+The seats are distributed through a quota system between the six multi-member constituencies, representing the six administrative districts of the state: Stadt Salzburg (City of Salzburg), Salzburg-Umgebung (Flachgau), Hallein (Tennengau), Sankt Johann (Pongau), Tamsweg (Lungau) and Zell am See (Pinzgau).
 For parties to receive any representation in the Landtag, they must either win at least one seat in a constituency directly, or clear a 5 percent state-wide electoral threshold.
 Seats are distributed in constituencies according to the Hare quota, with any remaining seats allocated using the D'Hondt method at the state level, to ensure overall proportionality between a party's vote share and its share of seats.